awslabs/aws-sdk-swift/reference/0.x/AWSSMS/SmsClientProtocol.md

 func deleteServerCatalog(input: DeleteServerCatalogInput, completion: @escaping (ClientRuntime.SdkResult<DeleteServerCatalogOutputResponse, DeleteServerCatalogOutputError>) -> Void)
 ```

-### disassociateConnector(input:​completion:​)
+### disassociateConnector(input:completion:)

 Disassociates the specified connector from AWS SMS.
-After you disassociate a connector, it is no longer available to support
+After you disassociate a connector, it is no longer available to support replication jobs.
-replication jobs.

 ``` swift
 func disassociateConnector(input: DisassociateConnectorInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateConnectorOutputResponse, DisassociateConnectorOutputError>) -> Void)
 ```

-### generateChangeSet(input:​completion:​)
+### generateChangeSet(input:completion:)

-Generates a target change set for a currently launched stack and writes it to an Amazon S3
-object in the customer’s Amazon S3 bucket.
+Generates a target change set for a currently launched stack and writes it to an Amazon S3 object in the customer’s Amazon S3 bucket.

 ``` swift
 func generateChangeSet(input: GenerateChangeSetInput, completion: @escaping (ClientRuntime.SdkResult<GenerateChangeSetOutputResponse, GenerateChangeSetOutputError>) -> Void)
 ```

-### generateTemplate(input:​completion:​)
+### generateTemplate(input:completion:)

-Generates an AWS CloudFormation template based on the current launch configuration and writes it to
-an Amazon S3 object in the customer’s Amazon S3 bucket.
+Generates an AWS CloudFormation template based on the current launch configuration and writes it to an Amazon S3 object in the customer’s Amazon S3 bucket.

 ``` swift
 func generateTemplate(input: GenerateTemplateInput, completion: @escaping (ClientRuntime.SdkResult<GenerateTemplateOutputResponse, GenerateTemplateOutputError>) -> Void)
 ```

-### getApp(input:​completion:​)
+### getApp(input:completion:)

 Retrieve information about the specified application.